Alexander Gorban

-Gorban is the author of about 20 books and 300 scientific publications.
-He has founded several scientific schools in the areas of physical and chemical kinetics, dynamical systems theory and artificial neural networks, and is ranked as one of the 1000 most cited researchers of Russian origin.
+Gorban was the author of about 20 books and 300 scientific publications.
+He founded several scientific schools in the areas of physical and chemical kinetics, dynamical systems theory and artificial neural networks, and is ranked as one of the 1000 most cited researchers of Russian origin.
+In 2020, Gorban presented a keynote talk at the IEEE World Congress on Computational Intelligence.

-Gorban has supervised 6 habilitations and more than 30 PhD theses.
+He supervised six habilitations and more than 30 PhD theses.

-Biography
+Background

-Alexander N. Gorban was born in Omsk on 19 April 1952.
+Gorban was born in Omsk on 19 April 1952.
 His father Nikolai Vasilievich Gorban was a historian and writer exiled to Siberia, and his mother was a literature teacher in Omsk Pedagogical Institute.
-In 1965-1966 he studied at the Specialized Educational Scientific Center on Physics, Mathematics, Chemistry and Biology of Novosibirsk State University (SESC NSU).
+From 1965 to 1966, he studied at the Specialized Educational Scientific Center on Physics, Mathematics, Chemistry and Biology of Novosibirsk State University (SESC NSU).
 In 1967, at the age of 15, he entered Novosibirsk State University but was excluded from it in autumn 1969 because of his participation in January 1968 in political student movements against the convictions of Soviet writers Alexander Ginzburg and Yuri Galanskov.

 After studying for a year in a vocational technical school and following an individual extramural program at Omsk Pedagogical Institute, he obtained a master's degree with a thesis entitled Sets of removable singularities in Banach spaces and continuous maps under the supervision of Russian mathematician Vladimir B. Melamed.